joaovgp/onfly-challenge/README.md

+# Pre-requisites

+To configure and run this project you need the following pre-requisites:

+-   Docker Enginer
+-   Git

 # How to configure and run the application

 First step is to generate a dotenv file.
 All settings for a local development and testing environment are already pre-configured in the `.env.example`, however for production it is **MANDATORY** to change the values.